Free Worldwide Shipping on orders $5,000!

 Government programs like Kisan Urja Suraksha Yojana (KUSUM) are further pushing solar adoption in agriculture, making farming more profitable and sustainable.

-Government Subsidies for Solar Panels in 2025
+Government Subsidies for Solar Panel startups in 2026

 • PM Surya Ghar Muft Bijli Yojana: Up to 40% subsidy for residential solar systems.